TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

 .. note::

-   We assume you have already reviweed the setup process so we won't be covering that here again.
+   We assume you have already reviwed the setup process so we won't be covering that here again.